daniel-gallagher/cuckoo-autoinstall/README.md

 # cuckoo-autoinstall
-The script "cuckoo.sh" will perform a full base install of the modified Cuckoo sandbox following the steps listed here: https://infosecspeakeasy.org/t/howto-build-a-cuckoo-sandbox/27
+The script "cuckoo.sh" intends to perform a full base install of the modified Cuckoo sandbox following the steps listed here: https://infosecspeakeasy.org/t/howto-build-a-cuckoo-sandbox/27

+This script is nearly complete, but still may have some bugs.
+I built it out of necessity after I re-installed Cuckoo a few times trying to get the setup correct.
+Each install used to take a few hours, whereas this script should complete in under 15 minutes on a reasonably powered machine.

 -Usage-
 ```
 sudo ./cuckoo <cuckoo_path> <db_pass> <ip> <machinery>
 ```
+**NOTE: Alternate install options have not been completed.
+For now, run without arguments.**
 If no arguments are provided, it will default to the following:

 Cuckoo Path: /opt